Naoghuman/lib-logger/README.md

 In this example I want to show you how to configure a [Java] or [JavaFX] project for the usage from the library `Lib-Logger`.

-* First move the file `log4j2-template.xml` to the default package `src/main/resources` in your project.
+* First move the file `log4j2-template.xml` from the GitHub project into the default package `src/main/resources` in your project.
 * Then rename the file to 'log4j2.xml'.
 * Open the file and tweak it for your necessities.
 Plz see for more informations:
     * [Log4j XML Configuration Prime]
     * [Log4j – Configuring Log4j 2 - Apache Log4j 2]
     * [Log4j – Frequently Asked Questions - Apache Log4j 2]
-* If your project is hosted on GitHub then don't forgot to add the folder `/log/` to your `.gitignore` file.
+* If your project is hosted on GitHub or another development platform then don't forgot to add the folder `/log/` to your `.gitignore` file.

 ### How to log a regular message<a name="HoToLoAReMe" />